Problems with your sponsor

 County court.
 If your dispute arose more than three months ago and involves an issue such as non-payment of wages in breach of your employment contract, you may be able to seek redress in the county court.
 However, court fees are payable unless you meet exemption criteria, and if you lose you may be ordered to pay the other side's costs.
 You have up to 6 years to make a county court claim.

 Labour enforcement agencies.
 If you don’t feel able to bring a court claim, you can contact one of the UK’s labour enforcement agencies and ask that they take action for you.
-The HMRC National Minimum Wage Team can take action against employers who fail to pay workers their minimum wage.
-The Gangmasters and Labour Abuse Authority (GLAA) can also take action against employers who fail to pay workers, and can make a referral to the National Referral Mechanism (NRM) for victims of modern slavery.
+The Fair Work Agency can take action against employers who fail to pay workers their minimum wage and agencies that breach employment rights.
+It can also take action against employers in cases of serious exploitation, and can make a referral to the National Referral Mechanism (NRM) for victims of modern slavery.
+You can contact the Fair Work Agency in several ways:

 Threats that your visa will be cancelled

-Unfortunately, some employers use their power to stop sponsorship to intimidate migrant workers.
+Unfortunately, some employers use their power to cancel sponsorship to intimidate and manipulate migrant workers.
+This can amount to exploitation and even modern slavery.

 However, while your employer should not use threatening language or breach your employment rights, they can dismiss you.
 If the dismissal is unfair, you could bring a claim to the Employment Tribunal.
 We encourage you to speak to an employment legal adviser.